marlonmunoz/my-project-2/README.md

 - A navigation bar for all client-side routes
 - A search bar to quick and easily find your toy
 - A form to add toys to our collection
-- The avility to select your toys by age
+- The ability to select your toys by age
-- The avility to like toys
+- The ability to like toys
-- The avility to delete toys
+- The ability to delete toys

 ## Components